 Topping: Mix brown sugar, margarine, and flour until it looks like cornmeal.
 Spread on top of sweet potato mixture.
 Cover with pecans and pat down with hand.
 Bake at 350 for 45 minutes.

 Another simple recipe that makes people think you’re a master chef!
-Homemade cranberry sauce adds some color & chill to your Thanksgiving dinner.
+Homemade cranberry sauce adds some color & chill to your elegant Thanksgiving dinner.

 Simple recipe for homemade cranberry sauce